 When someone finally consumes enough of the foods, beverages, medications or supplements I list below, they could potentially have a severe asthma attack?

 That’s rather alarming.
-What if people afflicted by severe asthma attacks are simply exposing themselves to enough compounds to finally overload this gene and causing a reaction?
+What if people afflicted by severe asthma attacks are simply exposing themselves to enough compounds to finally overload this gene and cause a reaction?

 How is Cream of Tartar involved?

 Cream of Tartar is a food ingredient commonly added to cookies, eggs, candy and other baked goods.
 It’s also been commonly recommended in Facebook groups in something called an Adrenal Cocktail to supplement potassium.
 It’s also great at cleaning brass and other metals.